 I’ve been dying to make Arancini since I learned about them in Urban Italian.
 Arancini are a Sicilian dish, said to have originated in the 10th century.
-They are balls of risotto, coated in breadcrumbs, and fried (or baked).
-Is your mouth watering yet?
+They are balls of risotto, coated in breadcrumbs, and fried or baked.
 Their name, which means “little oranges”, describes their golden color and round shape.
 They are a perfect party food.

 Keep a look-out for more recipes from the party, including stuffed mushrooms, pickled vegetables, and home-made whoopie pies.
 To all who were there, thanks for coming and Happy Holidays!!